 Sony RX10 versus Canon 80D

-The Sony Cyber-shot DSC-RX10 and the Canon EOS 80D are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and February 2016.
+The Sony Cyber-shot DSC-RX10 and the Canon EOS 80D are two enthusiast cameras that were officially introduced, respectively, in October 2013 and February 2016.
 The RX10 is a fixed lens compact, while the 80D is a DSLR.
 The cameras are based on an one-inch (RX10) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.

-An illustration of the physical size and weight of the Sony RX10 and the Canon 80D is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The physical size and weight of the Sony RX10 and the Canon 80D are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX10 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (29 percent) than the Sony RX10.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is considerably larger (125 percent) than the Sony RX10.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 has a lens build in, whereas the 80D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the 80D and their specifications in the Canon EF Lens Catalog.